Gower Champion: Early years

 Champion was born on June 22, 1919, in Geneva, Illinois, as the son of John W. Champion and Beatrice Carlisle.
 He was raised in Los Angeles, California, where he graduated from Fairfax High School.
 He studied dance from an early age and, at the age of fifteen, toured nightclubs with friend Jeanne Tyler billed as "Gower and Jeanne, America's Youngest Dance Team".
-In 1939, "Gower and Jeanne" danced to the music of Larry Clinton and his Orchestra in a Warner Brothers & Vitaphone film short-subject, "The Dipsy Doodler" (released in 1940).
+In 1939, "Gower and Jeanne" danced to the music of Larry Clinton and His Orchestra in a Warner Brothers & Vitaphone short-subject film, The Dipsy Doodler (released in 1940).

 Career

 During the late 1930s and early 1940s, Champion worked on Broadway as a solo dancer and choreographer.
 After serving in the U.S. Coast Guard during World War II, Champion met Marjorie Belcher, who became his new partner, and the two were married in 1947.

 In the early 1950s, Marge and Gower Champion made seven film musicals: Mr. Music (1950, with Bing Crosby), the 1951 remake of Show Boat (with Howard Keel and Kathryn Grayson), 1952's Lovely to Look At (a remake of Roberta, also with Keel and Grayson), the autobiographical Everything I Have Is Yours (1952), Give a Girl a Break (1953, with Debbie Reynolds and Bob Fosse), Jupiter's Darling (1955, with Keel and Esther Williams), and Three for the Show (1955, with Betty Grable and Jack Lemmon).
 All were made for Metro-Goldwyn-Mayer except Mr. Music (Paramount) and Three for the Show (Columbia).

 Throughout the 1950s, they performed on a number of television variety shows, and in 1957 they starred in their own short-lived CBS sitcom, The Marge and Gower Champion Show, which was based on their actual career experiences.

 Gower and Marge Champion appeared as the Mystery Guests on the May 15, 1955 airing of What's My Line.
 Mary Healy guessed who they were.

 In 1948, Champion had begun to direct as well, and he won the first of eight Tony Awards for his staging of Lend an Ear, the show that introduced Carol Channing to New York City theater audiences.
-During the 1950s, he worked on only two Broadway musicals — choreographing Make a Wish in 1951 and directing, staging, and starring in 3 for Tonight in 1955 — preferring to spend most of his time in Hollywood.
+During the 1950s, he worked on only two Broadway musicals—choreographing Make a Wish in 1951 and directing, staging, and starring in 3 for Tonight in 1955—preferring to spend most of his time in Hollywood.
 However, in the 1960s, he directed a number of Broadway hits that put him at the top of his profession.